 In addition to Live Speech Mapping, the Avant REM+ supports all conventional Real Ear Measurements (REM).
-All these tests are accessed from the main REM screen.
+All these tests are

 To begin, click the REM icon on the MedRx Studio main screen.

 Real Ear Measurement Settings

 The screen shot below provides an overview of all the tools and controls on the REM screen.
 For more information on these features, please consult the Interactive Help system by pressing the F1 key or clicking the Help icon.